drakmaniso/ciziel/docs/characteristics.md

 ## Dot notation

-Associating functions with types makes the code easier to reason about.
+Mentally associating functions with types makes the code easier to reason about.

 ## High-level code with low-level data